scott-mescudi/gauth/README.md

 # Gauth - A Plug-and-Play Authentication Library for Go

 **Gauth** is a simple, plug-and-play authentication library for Go that streamlines the setup of authentication and rate-limiting with minimal configuration.
-You can integrate it into your Go applications faster than you can say "two-factor authentication."

 ## Table of Contents